tkn-tub/ns3-gym/doc/manual/source/tracing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Implicit in the prefix-style method descriptions above is the construction of
 the complete filenames by the implementation method.
-By convention, ascii traces
+By convention, ASCII traces
 in the |ns3| system are of the form "<prefix>-<node id>-<device id>.tr."

 As previously mentioned, every node in the system will have a system-assigned
 node id.
 Since there is a one-to-one correspondence between protocols and nodes
 we use to node-id to identify the protocol identity.
 Every interface on a given
 protocol will have an interface index (also called simply an interface) relative
 to its protocol.
-By default, then, an ascii trace file created as a result of
+By default, then, an ASCII trace file created as a result of
 enabling tracing on the first device of node 21, using the prefix "prefix",
 would be "prefix-n21-i1.tr".
 Use the prefix to disambiguate multiple protocols
 per node.

 You can always use the |ns3| object name service to make this more clear.
 For example, if you use the object name service to assign the name "serverIpv4"
-to the protocol on node 21, and also specify interface one, the resulting ascii
+to the protocol on node 21, and also specify interface one, the resulting ASCII
 trace file name will automatically become, "prefix-nserverIpv4-1.tr".

 Tracing implementation details